loo-al/Buffer_Overflow/README.md

 ![first_attempt](not_work.png)

 ## 2nd Attempt (unsucessful)

-I referenced an online guide.
-And did the following:
+In another attempt I tired the following:

-Disabling the ASLR:
+* Disabling the ASLR:
 ![disable](disable_aslr.png)

 Stepping into the vuln.c to find the return address and the adress of the buffer: